onireke/loop-1-step-5/README.md

 # loop-1-step-5
-Fight ticket format developed with HTML and CSS
+Flight ticket format developed with HTML and CSS